mivaniv23/Misty-Robot/README.md

 *   **Python 3.9**: Ensure Python is installed on your system.
     * You can install python using this link: https://www.python.org/downloads/release/python-3913/

-*   **Google GenAI API Key**: You need an API key from Google GenAI to handle conversational responses.
+*   **WeatherStack API Key**: You need an API key from WeatherStack to handle weather responses.
+    Weatherstack is an online weather data API service that provides real-time weather information, historical data, and weather forecasts for various locations around the world.
+It is commonly used by developers to integrate weather data into applications and websites.
+The service is known for its reliability, ease  of use, and wide coverage, making it popular for various weather-based applications and projects.
+    * Navigate in Weatherstack, link: https://weatherstack.com/
+    * Click on "START USING THE API"
+    * Sign up with your credentials and your plan (we used the free version, which gives only 250 API requests)
+    * Click on "VISIT DASHBOARD"
+    * and you'll see your API Key with many other information.

 *   **Misty Python SDK**: The Misty Python SDK must be downloaded and set up on your local machine.